-Our Approach to Managing Back Pain
+BSR’s Approach to Managing Low Back Pain

 and exercises to improve mobility.¬†The physical therapists

-The physical therapists at BSR will educate you about your problem and provide you with the tools to manage on your own.¬†In most cases, individuals can manage their back pain without medications, injections or surgery.¬†Even when back pain persists for a long time, an active approach can be very effective.¬†Understanding back pain is a common occurrence and not due to any serious damage is the first step to recovery.
+The physical therapists at BSR will educate you about your problem and provide you with the tools to manage on your own.¬†In most cases, individuals can manage their back pain without medications, injections or surgery.¬†Even when back pain persists for a long time, an active approach can be very effective.
+Therefore, understanding that back pain is a common occurrence and usually not due to any serious damage is the first step to recovery.